Articles

 Should You Disclose a Disability When Applying to College?

-Students with disabilities often wonder whether to discuss their diagnoses on college applications.
+I'm often asked whether students with disabilities should discuss their diagnoses on college applications.
 It's a great question, and a very personal decision.
-In general, there's no reason to assume that disclosure will either help or hurt a student's chances of being...
+In general, there's no reason to assume that disclosure will either help or hurt a student's chances of...

 7 Things Students with Disabilities Should Do When Starting College